 Plan your visit: 25 Fun Unique Things to Do in Alexandria VA.

 Support your favorite local businesses with a shopping spree on Small Business Saturday.
 Many area downtowns and malls will offer specials throughout the day.
 Last year there were small business specials offered in Alexandria, Fairfax Corner, Historic Manassas, Mosaic District, Vienna, Old Town Winchester, and more.

-Celebrate the holidays with the Christmas Tree Lighting at Mosaic District.
-The seasonal celebration includes an outdoor screening of Dr. Seuss’ How The Grinch Stole Christmas, live entertainment, and the arrival of Santa Claus.
-Free; 5:00 – 7:30 pm.
+- Christmas Tree Lighting, Mosaic District, Fairfax, Nov 25.
+Celebrate the holidays with the Christmas Tree Lighting, an outdoor screening of Dr. Seuss’ How The Grinch Stole Christmas, and a Santa Claus Fire Truck Parade.
+Free, 4:30 – 8:30 pm.

-It's hard to choose, with so many fun November events in Northern Virginia this year.
-Whether you focus on annual favorites or check out something new, we wish you a happy and fun-filled month.
+It's always exciting to see favorite November events in Northern Virginia return for another year.
+Whether you attend these November events or create your own seasonal fun, we wish you a happy and fun-filled month.

 Follow us on Facebook, Twitter, Pinterest, and Instagram for more fun travel in and from Northern Virginia.